Man who fled US arrested in 2010 sexual assault, police say

 The woman tried to confront Pineda, but he left the home and she hadn’t seen him since, she told police.
 Officers said in the report they believed he had “possibly fled to Mexico.”

-In 2017, the woman told police she’d received mail she believed was meant for Pineda that provided an address for him in North Carolina.
-Officers found a driver’s licence for him in North Carolina that almost matched his Nevada license but had a slightly different name.
+In 2017, the woman told police she had received mail she believed was meant for Pineda that provided an address for him in North Carolina.
+Officers found a driver’s license for him in North Carolina that almost matched his Nevada license but had a slightly different name.

 Pineda was charged in Las Vegas Justice Court in December 2017.
 He is being held without bail and is scheduled to appear in court again Thursday morning.